Malta Information

 Regulations: The speed limit is 80kph (50mph) on highways and 50kph (30mph) in residential areas.

-Documentation: Valid international driving licence required.
+Documentation: Valid international driving license required.

 POPULAR PLACES TO VISIT